swig-fortran/flibcpp/doc/introduction.rst

 hand-written code for such algorithms that may be burdensome to maintain and inflexible, as well as unperformant and erroneous under certain conditions.

-Flibcpp is a library for use by application developers that provides native Fortran interfaces to existing high-quality algorithms and containers implemented in C++ and available on all modern computer systems.
+Flibcpp  [#flibcpp_vers]_ is a library for use by application developers that provides native Fortran interfaces to existing high-quality algorithms and containers implemented in C++ and available on all modern computer systems.